BryanSoltis/AzureDevOpsFunctions/README.md

 * **DevOpsDefaultState**: [Your Azure DevOps state for work items.
 Typically this value is ‘New’]
 * **DevOpsUpdateState**: “[Your Azure DevOps state for work items to be updated to.
 Typically this value is “In Progress”]
 * **DevOpsPAT**: “[Your Azure Key Vault secret URL in the proper format.
 Example: @Microsoft.KeyVault(SecretUri=[Your Azure Key Vault Secrete URL)]”

+3. Deploy the project to Azure Functions.

+4. Create the App Settings for the configuration values.

+5. In Azure DevOps, create a service hook.
+    a.
+Select "Web hooks" for the Service
+    b.
+Select "Work item updfated" for the Event
+    c.
+Select "State" for the Field
+    d.
+Enter the Azure Function URL for the Action

+6. In Azure DevOps, create new Personal Access Token (PAT).

+7. In Azure Key Vault, create a new secret for the DevOpsPAT value.

+8. In Azure DevOps, update a work tiem status.

+9. Confirm the service hook is called and the Azure Function is eectued to update the parent work item status.

 # Helpful Links